Salento by bikeSalento - PugliaDifficulty path:

-Welcome in the elegant Lecce, the capital of the Salento Peninsula.
+Welcome in the elegant Lecce, the capital of the Salento Peninsula, Puglia.

 Lecce was founded around 2,000 years old and by the 15th century had become one of the most important cities in southern Italy.
 Over this period Lecce was decorated with important Baroque monuments and under threat from an Ottoman invasion, Charles V, Holy Roman Emperor, rebuilt the defenses of the city along with a new castle.
 A well-preserved Roman Amphitheatre and a smaller Greek Theatre, important buildings, churches, craft shops will turn your peeks around into continuous and nice discoveries.

 Once upon a time and still today

-A day in the countryside between Lecce and the closest coast to the town, where locals can enjoy the sea even when there is little free time.
+A bike tour in the countryside between Lecce and the closest coast to the town, where locals can enjoy the sea even when there is little free time.
 Frigole is not the most famous marine resort but the area around it deserves to be known for its hidden treasures.
 Cultivated fields and renewable energy plants coexist with old and new olive trees, ancient ruins and protected areas part of the Regional Natural Park "Bosco e Paludi del Rauccio".
 You will go back in time through the visit of Santa Maria in Cerrate, a Medieval settlement where monks lived, worked and prayed.
 It’s on the route of the old southern Via Francigena.

 You can make a tasty stop in a surprising bakery located in an ancient Masseria, a large agricultural center during the Second World War, to buy baked goods and fruit and vegetables from the nearby fields.

 To the sea: from Lecce to Gallipoli

-You will leave the main city and go towards the sea along the Ionian coast.
+You will leave the main city and cycle towards the sea along the Ionian coast.